“Oh, James!” Charlotte gushed. “What a quaint little chalet you’ve chosen…”

 “James, really!
 In front of the bellhop?”

-“Where would your like your bags, Sir?”
-The bellhop stifled a chuckle at the amorous James.
+“Where would you like your bags, Sir?”
+The bellhop stifled a chuckle.

 “Huh?
 Oh, just uh, just put them over there…somewhere.”
 James blustered.
 He motioned toward the far side of the room where an empty place setting was arranged on the hardwood floor.